Links, Nestings and Relations

 relationship is represented by a foreign key in the database table, and the

-: It is an attribute used to define a one-to-many relationship between two Nodes.
-For instance, in theAlien
+link_many: It is an attribute used to define a one-to-many relationship between two Nodes.
+For instance, in theAlienstruct, we have thespace_shipsfield:

 #![allow(unused)] fn main() { use surreal_orm::{Serialize, Deserialize, LinkMany, SurrealSimpleId, Node}; #[derive(Node, Serialize, Deserialize, Debug)] #[orm(table = "alien")] pub struct Alien { pub id: SurrealSimpleId<Self>, // #[orm(link_many = "SpaceShip", type_ = "array", item_type = "record(space_ship)")] #[orm(link_many = "SpaceShip")] pub space_ships: LinkMany<SpaceShip>, } #[derive(Node, Serialize, Deserialize, Debug)] #[orm(table = "space_ship")] pub struct SpaceShip { pub id: SurrealSimpleId<Self>, } }